yufanana/ComputerVision02504/README.md

 This repository contains my personal material used as part of the course 02504 Computer Vision, at DTU in Spring 2024.

-Please submit a pull request if you find any mistakes or you would like to contribute. :)

 ## Topics Covered

 - Week 1: Homogenous coordinates, pinhole model, projection